the-quidpr0quo/the-quidpr0quo.github.io/_posts/2021-11-13-Two-Years-From-Now.md

 - What are the controls the web developers have already applied to this web applications?
 URL encoding?
 Input Validation etc?
 - How did the web developer build and maintain this site?
 How do they perform the work?
 Can we leverage that to impersonate them and make changes to the server?

 I believe these are the very basics to be a pentester .
-But sometimes, when work piles up (for example, having 10+ projects happening at the same time in a week for a consultant in Asia - unfortunately saying this had happened to myself and it wass a not good balance) or when we become lazy by simplying firing up the standard sets tools to perform a test - we ignore the importance of understanding / being aware of what is happening around the situation you were placed into - the test.
+But sometimes, when work piles up (for example, having 10+ projects happening at the same time in a week for a consultant in Asia - unfortunately saying this had happened to myself and it was not a good balance) or when we become lazy by simplying firing up the standard sets tools to perform a test - we ignore the importance of understanding / being aware of what is happening around the situation you were placed into - the test.